antonioalberti/AIPyCraft/Readme.md

 *   `-LoopsValue <max_loops_per_trial>`: The maximum number of correction loops configured within `tester.py` (should match the `-LoopsValue` used with `run_tester_multiple.ps1`).
 This helps identify failures if success isn't reached.
 *   `-SolutionName <name_of_solution>`: The name of the solution that was tested (should match the `-SolutionName` used with `run_tester_multiple.ps1`).

-The script will print the statistics to the console and save the bar chart image in the `plots/` directory.
+The script will print the overall statistics to the console and save the cumulative line plot image (with CI band) in the `plots/` directory.

 **Dependencies:**

-Requires `matplotlib`.
-Ensure it's installed (it should be if you updated `requirements.txt` and re-ran `pip install -r requirements.txt` or `install.bat`).
+Requires `matplotlib`, `numpy`, and `scipy`.
+Ensure they are installed (they should be if you updated `requirements.txt` and re-ran `pip install -r requirements.txt` or `install.bat`).

 ## Contributing